Sanjana679/Sanjana679.github.io/_projects/cs5756-final-proj.md

     </div>
 </div>
 <div class="caption">
-    Figure 3: **Entirely Shared Rewards** This figure depicts the final landmark coverage of _N_=3 agents trained under the _entirely shared reward_ function.
+    Figure 3: Entirely Shared Rewards.
+This figure depicts the final landmark coverage of N = 3 agents trained under the entirely shared reward function.
 </div>

 Although none of the reward schemes resulted in all of the landmarks being covered, the partially shared reward scheme came the closest, followed by entirely shared reward scheme, and then the individual reward scheme.

 With the individual reward scheme, the agents optimized their own rewards and often converged on the same landmarks, resulting in poor coverage and coordination.
 The partially shared reward scheme lead to an attempt at unsuccessful coordination as a result of conflicting reward signals from the individual and shared components.
 The shared reward scheme produced the most effective group behavior: the agents tried to distribute themselves across landmarks with minimal collisions.
 This seems to suggest that shared rewards can encourage cooperative behavior and more efficient task completion in multi-agent situations.